its-0ur4n05/ITDRMM/README.md

 ## About This Tool

+The current ITDR Maturity Model was created by 0ur4n05 in Jul 2025.
 This repository provides a structured checklist and maturity model to help organizations self-assess their ITDR readiness and capabilities.
 It is designed to be:
 - **Technology-agnostic**
 - **Practical** for security teams, auditors, and architects